ha-wa-jajaja/BE_NiceToMeetYou/README.md

 3. Implement load tests:
     * Test API performance under different loads
     * Document test results and methodologies

-## Code Quality Requirements
-1. Implement logging system:
-    * Log all critical operations
-    * Implement proper error handling
-2. Follow PEP 8 style guide for Python code
-3. Well Doc-String for all major functions and classes
-4. Implement type hints for better code clarity

-## Advanced Requirements
-1. Implement automated scheduled scraping.
-2. Use a Websocket service to immediately notify the frontend when new news is scraped.
-3. The implemented news list API should be able to withstand a 100 QPS load test.

 ## CI/CD Requirements
 1. Set up GitHub Actions for: